capprogram/2021bootcamp/git-tutorial/03-tracking-changes.md

 # 3. Tracking Changes

 Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
-The below command will open a file in nano that is called 'mars.txt'
+The below command will open a file in nano that is called `mars.txt`

 ```
 $ nano mars.txt